 Nearly all of the Wrights' predecessors and their contemporaries were preoccupied with constructing intrinsically stable aircraft, essentially large model airplanes.
 Moreover, none progressed far enough to become concerned with maneuverability and hence controllability was not an issue for them.
 The sole exception was J.J.
 Montgomery (1858-1911) who, already in the 1890's, experimented with wing-warping for control in roll (Spearman 1967).
-His work was not publicized and the Wrights independently invented their method of wing-warping.
-It's interesting, but not incontrovertible proof of their independence that Wilbur used a biplane design to incorporate warping whereas Montgomery worked only with monoplane gliders.
-More to the point, Montgomery apparently never considered constructing a powered aircraft and didn't face the general problems of three-axis stability and control.
+His work was not publicized and the Wrights independently invented their method of wingwarping.
+It's interesting, and persuasive evidence of their independence, that Wilbur used a biplane design to incorporate warping whereas Montgomery worked only with monoplane gliders.
+More to the point, although Montgomery planned to construct a powered aircraft he too was killed in a crash and didn't face the general problems of three-axis stability and control or the special difficulties of powered flight.

 That is what really distinguishes the work of the Wrights from that of their contemporaries and predecessors.
-They faced and effectively solved to the extent they required, problems of stability and control about all three axes.
-A wonderful feature of their style of working is that they meticulously documented their observations and progress.
+They faced and effectively solved, to the extent they required, problems of stability and control about all three axes.
+A wonderful feature of their style of working is that they meticulously documented their observations and progress in the best tradition of flight testing.
 Parts of their diaries and letters read like daily reports of a modern research and development program.
 That is why we are able to puzzle out how they encountered and reacted to their discoveries of the motions of an unstable powered aircraft.
 Moreover, by examining closely the problems the Wrights encountered and the solutions they devised, we can clarify the deficiencies in their own understanding of the mechanics of flight and hence of their aircraft.
 Their stunning invention of the practical airplane placed the Wrights far in advance of their contemporaries.
 But at the same time, the backward state of the general theory and understanding of flight mechanics hindered them and in fact caused them considerable difficulties.
+Indeed, the most serious gap in their knowledge was probably the basic reason for their unwitting mistake in selecting their canard configuration.